jpineda1995/jpineda1995/README.md

 ### Hi there 👋

 # Welcome in my Github Account.

+I will be sharing the codes I have been developing for my research projects.
+I wish they could be helpful to you, and of course, feel free to provide any comment or advice about them.

 # Personal Information

 I am an Ecuadorian physicist formed at the Yachay Tech University.
 Currently focus on quantum information theory.